microsoft/PubSec-Info-Assistant/docs/transparency.md

 ## System behavior: Internal Document-based RAG

 ### Overview
 This capability is implemented primarily on top of Azure OpenAI service and Azure AI Search service.
-The system allows the end user to upload documents in specific formats either via direct upload or via integration with SharePoint connector.
+The system allows the end user to upload documents in specific formats either via direct upload.
 These documents are processed and made searchable via natural language by leveraging Azure AI Search and GPT via Azure AI Services.
 This allows end users to "have a conversation" with their data.
 The system cites the documents from which it generates answers, allowing the end user to verify the results for accuracy.

 The system differentiates the internally-grounded answers from the other answers provided by the system via visual cues and system messages presented to the end user.
 If modifying the user experience, care should be taken to ensure that end users can easily distinguish where the grounding is coming from, or if the answer is ungrounded.